Last Updated on 4 months by traveldrafts

 #48 WIFI and 3/4/5G work very well in Portugal.
 You should be able to get WIFI in every hotel and most restaurants and bars, particularly in tourist areas.

 #49 Are you asking yourself: What documents do I need to enter Portugal?
-Portugal is an EU member and integrates the Schengen area, which means free movement of people within the Schengen area.
+Portugal is an EU member and part of the Schengen area, which allows for the free movement of people within this region.

-If you are from a Schengen country, just take your ID Card (or passport) and enjoy these great times :).
-If not, click here for more info on this and Schengen Visas, and here find which passports need a visa to enter Portugal.
+If you are from a Schengen country, simply take your ID Card (or passport) and enjoy these great times.
+If not, click here for more information on this and Schengen Visas, and here to find out which passports require a visa to enter Portugal.

 #50 Do I need vaccinations to travel to Portugal?
-You are not required vaccinations to visit Portugal unless you are from an infected area.
+You are not required to have vaccinations to visit Portugal unless you are from an infected area.

 However, as in any part of the world, it is advisable to have your anti-tetanus vaccination up to date if you are going to be in contact with nature and the countryside, as well as any other official vaccination program.